P.O. Box 373

 Artists receive a prospectus for the Art Classic in February.
 It is also published online around that time.
 The deadline to enter the contest is usually mid-May or early June.
 Digital images only are accepted initially (either online or on CD by mail.)
 Acceptance letters generally go out mid-July.
 Artwork is received in late August for the judge to view the works and judge in person.
 Awards are announced and presented at the opening reception held in September each year.

-Past winners of the John Steven Jones Purchase Award include: Mikel Donahue, William Schneider, Jeff Segler, Don Weller, Romel de la Torre, Xiang Zhang, & many others.
-Last year's show, judged by Bill Nebeker, closed with almost 700 entries.
+Past winners of the John Steven Jones Purchase Award include: Jim House, Mikel Donahue, William Schneider, Jeff Segler, Don Weller, Romel de la Torre, Xiang Zhang, & many others.
+Last year's show, judged by R.S.
+Riddick, closed with over 650 entries.

 * Purchase awarded art becomes a part of the Bosque Arts Center's Permanent Collection.
 This collection is displayed throughout the year for the public to enjoy for free.
 A catalog of the Permanent Collection is available at the gallery.